-Students who have a documented disability or who suspect that they may have a disability/learning problem can contact the Disability Services Office in Sink, Room 127 or call 694-1813/1812 to request accommodations.
+Students who have a documented disability or who suspect that they may have a disability/learning problem can contact the Disability Services Office in the Sink building, or call 694-1813/1812 to request accommodations.

 For some courses, OTHER COURSE POLICIES also apply.

 For more information view the course's individual Course Requirements Outline Report.

 Required Study Skills for all Online Courses